Offer a CSA Program

 Only 5.6% of Kentucky adults meet the Center for Disease Control and Prevention's daily vegetable intake recommendation, and a majority struggle with diet-related illnesses.
 Starting a workplace CSA program is a low-cost way to invest in employee health by increasing access to a regular supply of fresh vegetables.

-Research shows that participants cook more at home, eat less processed food, and increase their daily fruit and vegetable consumption when they take part in a CSA program.
-These positive lifestyle behaviors that develop from joining a CSA make a impact on long-term health.
-Recent data found that workplace CSA participants spend less on prescriptions, have fewer non-preventative doctor visits, and feel overall healthier.
+Research shows that participants who participate in a CSA program cook more at home, eat less processed food, and increase their daily fruit and vegetable consumption.
+These positive lifestyle behaviors that develop from joining a CSA have a lasting impact on long-term health.
+Recent data have found that workplace CSA participants spend less on prescriptions, have fewer non-preventative doctor visits, and report feeling healthier overall.

-When the CSA voucher program was piloted at the University of Kentucky in 2016 agricultural economists found that for every $1 invested in CSA vouchers $2.47 was saved on diet-related medical expenses for employees who started CSA in a poorer place of health.
-On average, employees in this category saved between $1000-$1500 during the 12 months following the program.
-Further, any improved health outcomes associated with employee CSA membership results in lower group plan costs for the employer (view CSA research here).
+When the CSA voucher program was piloted at the University of Kentucky in 2016, agricultural economists found that for every $1 invested in CSA vouchers, $2.47 was saved on diet-related medical expenses for employees who started a CSA in a poorer state of health.
+On average, employees in this category saved between $ 1,000 and $ 1,500 during the 12 months following the program.
+Further, any improved health outcomes associated with employee CSA membership result in lower group plan costs for the employer (view CSA research here).

-All KY Farm Share Coalition-endorsed farms (read farm bios here) are experienced growers with over 3 years of CSA production.
-Each farm offers weekly produce shares with items that are certified organic and 100% grown on-farm and provides high-quality customer service for their program.
+All partner farms (read their bios here) are experienced growers with over three years of experience in CSA production.
+Each farm offers weekly shares of diverse locally and sustainably grown produce.
+They provide high-quality customer service and keep their members informed about what's happening on the farm through regular communication.

 Small Share